Our restoration and handcrafting abilities are what truly sets Woodworks apart from the competition.

-We consider these undulating textures – which are a defining feature of antique and reclaimed floors – part of our house-style.
+We consider these undulating textures – which are a defining feature of antique and reclaimed floors.

 We are leaders in getting the most out of wooden surfaces and nobody can match the shape and movement we bring with wood.

 All of our Aged floors are slowly seasoned for 24 months before we begin any handcrafting.
-This important ageing draws out the beautiful shape, texture and movement which makes this oak so special.
-These textures are another key part of our house style and our efforts in bringing them to the fore is unmatched.
+This important aging draws out the beautiful shape, texture, and movement that makes this oak so special.
+These textures are another key part of our house style and our efforts in bringing them to the fore are unmatched.